 A student who fails to meet the SAP standards will be declared ineligible to receive financial aid.
 That student's financial aid will be rescinded for the following semester.
-The student will remain ineligible for financial aid until (1) he/she attains the required SAP standards or (2) he/she submits an appeal for reinstatement of financial aid eligibility and such a request is approved by the Financial Aid Appeals Committee (the "Committee")
+The student will remain ineligible for financial aid until (1) they attain the required SAP standards, or (2) they submit an appeal for reinstatement of financial aid eligibility and such a request is approved by the Financial Aid Appeals Committee (the "Committee").

-The Financial Aid Office will send the student a written notification of the ineligibility, with information about how the student may submit an appeal to reinstate his or her financial aid eligibility.
+The Financial Aid Office will send the student a written notification of the ineligibility, with information about how the student may submit an appeal to reinstate their financial aid eligibility.